 What about placing the topper in a vase along with some red flowers.
 I used artificial flowers, but you can also use real and fresh ones.

 To learn all the tips and tricks on making Cake Toppers with your Cricut, make sure to read my step-by-step tutorial.

 6. Christmas Party Favors

-You can make party favors; people can take home with them!
+You can make party favors; people can take them home with them!